|The Julia Tuttle Causeway/ Bookville/ Lauren's Kingdom News Reel

 It should come as no surprise that the remaining registrants were skeptical of the assistance offered by Miami–Dade County Homeless Trust

-the creation of the camp that mockingly bore his name sake.
-Book was even heckled during a community meeting formed over concerns of the
+creation of the camp that mockingly bore his name sake.
+Book was even heckled during a community meeting formed over concerns of the dispersal

 were facing eviction from their temporary housing.
 About 20 faced eviction within a single month of displacement.
-Despite efforts to
+Despite efforts to prevent

 clustering, two clusters of displaced registrants formed, one at a trailer park in Allapattah, the other in a secluded area in the Shorecrest community

 In response to the encampment in the Shorecrest community, Miami City Commissioner Marc Sarnoff created the “Little River Pocket Park,”

-10th Avenue and 79th Street.
-This park we've created has children's equipment so it's gonna preclude the state from dropping them off there
+Avenue and 79th Street.
+This park we've created has children's equipment so it's gonna preclude the state from dropping them off there and using us

 Unfortunately this idea of legal manipulation has been mimicked in large cities like Los Angeles and small towns like Sapulpa, Oklahoma.
 One